Full Mouth Rehabilitation

 • Temporary restorations

-• Permanent restoration procedures (inlays, onlays, veneers, crowns, and bridges)
+• Permanent restoration (inlays, onlays, veneers, crowns, bridges)

 Factors Considered for a Full Mouth Reconstruction

 These are the factors that will be considered and checked thoroughly for the planning of a full mouth reconstruction treatment: